Oops in java

 Types of Inheritance

-The types of Inheritance and difference are given below:-
+The types of inheritance and differences are given below: –Types of Inheritance

 Advantage and Disadvantage Of Inheritance